PrinceMario/E-commerce-project/README.md

 Dashboard: https://app.powerbi.com/groups/me/reports/a577764a-65af-4320-8d55-9bcb0202d3e1/5af8ff7827817d57aeb9?experience=power-bi

 A SQL project I’m working on with a case study that analyzes sales data belonging to an E-Commerce company.
 This project is part of a project training session provided by DQLab to enhance relational database capabilities.
 I am working on this project using MySQL as Relational Database and Data Processing tool.
-For better visualization, I use Tableau software combined with SQL to get better analysis results.
+For better visualization, I use Power bi software combined with SQL to get better analysis results.

 # Goals
 Provide the business insights of the E-Commerce performance from 2019–2020.